 Barnes Prize

 This award lecture is presented at the Annual Congress and celebrates a distinguished leader in toxicology.
 It was established in memory of Dr John Barnes, a pioneer in the science of toxicology.
+The successful awardee will be an invited guest at the BTS Annual Congress, where they will receive their award and deliver the Barnes Prize lecture.

 Candidate Attributes